mrilikecoding/StreamPoseML/docs/source/guide/quickstart.rst

 Quick Start Guide
 =================

 Welcome to StreamPoseML!
 This guide will help you get up and running in just a few minutes.
-Whether you're a researcher, developer, or artist, we've made it easy to start processing videos and classifying movements.
+This guide shows you how to process videos and classify movements.

 In this guide, you'll learn how to: